PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

-* When the narrative documentation does not reference a subpackage or module file, it is necessary to create a stub file in ``docs/api_static`` for that particular subpackage or module file.
+* When the narrative documentation does not reference a subpackage or module file, it is necessary to create a stub file in `docs/api_static`_ for that particular subpackage or module file.
-  Here are the sample contents for a stub file for the ``plasmapy.particles.atomic`` module.
+  Here are the sample contents for a stub file for `plasmapy.particles.atomic``.
 This file would be located at ``docs/api_static/plasmapy.particles.atomic.rst``.

   .. code-block:: rst